-Shrinks listen to our hit lists and wish lists; then note our sorry habits and verbal skills.
-Architects ask us to describe our dream house; then watch how we really use our space.
-Interior designers ask us whose lifestyle we envy; then study the magazines we read.
+Shrinks listen to our hit lists and wish lists—then note our sorry habits and verbal skills.
+Architects ask us to describe our dream house—then watch how we really use our space.
+Interior designers ask us whose lifestyle we envy—then study the magazines we read.
 What’s this say about humans?
-We can’t really see ourselves; we don’t often know what’s good for us; and according to these professionals, we’re not alone in our misery and wants.
-We yearn to be understood and memorable.
-That’s why we invented consultants and coaches.
+We can’t really see ourselves; we don’t often know what’s good for us; and according to these professionals, we all yearn to have a life that’s memorable so that we’ll be memorable.

 Get Thee To A Memory Decorator

 Just as there’s a professional for sprucing up our personal space, wardrobe, and our choices in life partners, there’s also a professional for reframing our memories to shift perspective all for the better.
 This professional is called a Memory Decorator: a digital artist and personal historian who creates (custom) wishful reality to counter regrets, guilt and envy.

 Sit down with me for a photo review and I will ask you all sorts of provocative questions about your secret dreams, wishes and longings for yourself, or others.
 Then I will turn all those unproductive and sometimes corrosive musings into a meaning-laden positive work of art.

 As a professional with humor in my arsenal, I employ irony, symbolism, exaggeration — anything that will move you over from the negative to the positive, where you can begin to laugh at yourself.

 So here’s something to think about.
 If there was something you could change about your life, what would it be?

 - Did you wish you had taken Grandpa to the casino, like he asked?

 - Are you sorry your son and his new bride couldn’t afford a honeymoon in Tahiti?